tercenya/compendium/TEXT.md

 We assume you already know what language you want and have it installed on your machine.
 In the event you do not, see the [Resources](/resources#tools) page for links to installers for various languages and platforms.

-If you are unsure which language you want to learn, I recommend ruby, as g
+If you are unsure which language you want to learn, ruby is a fair choice

 ###  A League of Legends account
 Self explanatory, but you can [register](https://signup.na.leagueoflegends.com/en/signup/index) for free.